 Melanistic Masks (Em)

-Melanistic masks are caused by Em, the dominant allele at the E-Locus.
-Here we take a look at the different variations and the genetics of melanistic masks in dogs.
+Melanistic masks are caused by Em, the dominant allele at the E locus.
+Here, we take a look at the different variations and the genetics of melanistic masks in dogs.

 What is a Melanistic Mask?

-The Em allele at the E-Locus causes a mask of eumelanin on or beyond the muzzle and face of a dog.
-These (eu)melanistic masks can stay very small or can get very large and even cause heavy shading on other parts of the dog’s body like ears, chest, legs, back and tail.
+These (eu)melanistic masks can stay very small or they can get very large and even cause heavy shading on other parts of the dog’s body, like the ears, underside, chest, or lower legs.

 Emask or short Em is the dominant allele in this series and is responsible for a melanistic mask.